angular-schule/website-articles/blog/2018-05-one-app-per-customer/README.md

 <hr>

 Recently, I was asked during a workshop how to produce customer-specific angular apps.
 My first answer was: "That's easy: `NgModules`!".
-But how exacty? 🤔
+But how exactly? 🤔

 ## Explanation